FacePerceiver/LAION-Face/README.md

 LAION-Face is the human face subset of [LAION-400M](https://laion.ai/laion-400-open-dataset/), it consists of 50 million image-text pairs.
 Face detection is conducted to find images with faces.
 Apart from the 50 million full-set(LAION-Face 50M), we also provide a 20 million sub-set(LAION-Face 20M) for fast evaluation.

-LAION-Face is first used as the training set of [FaRL](https://github.com/FacePerceiver/FaRL), which is a powerful pre-training transformer backbones for face analysis tasks.
+LAION-Face is first used as the training set of [FaRL](https://github.com/FacePerceiver/FaRL), which provides powerful pre-training transformer backbones for face analysis tasks.

 *For now, we only provide the image id list of those contains human face, you need download the images by yourself following the instructions below.
 We will further provide the face detection metadata.*